Best Home Security System For Pet Owners: Pet-Friendly, Wireless, For Dogs, Cats, And More

 1. Place motion sensors at least 4-5 feet above ground level so pets won’t get close enough to trigger them.

 2. Take your pet’s climbing habits into consideration.
 Even if you place a motion detector high, a cat may be able to get close to it by climbing up on furniture or drapes.
-If you have a climber, place motion detectors away from any furniture he could climb.
+If you have a climber, place motion detectors away from any furniture, he could climb.

 3. Make sure your motion sensor isn’t positioned toward the stairs.
 A pet climbing the stairs may get in the line of sight of the sensor and trigger the alarm.
 Instead, point them toward access points.